 Toxin or Poison Consumption

-It is possible that the dog consumed something that was toxic or poisonous.
+It’s possible that the dog consumed something that was toxic or poisonous.
 Anything like chocolate or a plant from the garden can cause this.
-In this case, the drooling will accompany other symptoms like seizures, diarrhea or vomiting.
+In this case, the drooling will accompany other symptoms like seizures, diarrhea, or vomiting.
 Do not give the dog water until you know what toxic substance is the culprit.

 Upper Respiratory Infection